cloud-gov/cg-dashboard/dockerizing-notes.md

 #### Frontend One-Offs

+Format: `docker-compose run --rm frontend <COMMAND>`

+Examples
+- Add dependency: `docker-compose run --rm frontend npm install <dep> --save`
+- Frontend unit tests: `docker-compose run --rm frontend npm run test-unit`
+- Frontend functional tests (w/o visual debugging):
+`docker-compose run --rm frontend npm run test-functional`

+For more possible commands, refer to the package.json.

+##### Visual Debugging
-For frontend one-offs, once the `frontend` service is up and running, you can use the docker-compose `exec` command.
+Once the `frontend` service is up and running (via `docker-compose up frontend -d`), you can use the docker-compose `exec` command to attach to the existing container.
+While viewing the container via HTML VNC Viewer (refer to the table above), you will see the container's Chrome browser open and execute the commands.

 Format: `docker-compose exec frontend bash -c "<COMMAND>"`

 Examples:
-- Add dependency: `docker-compose exec frontend bash -c "npm install <dep> --save"`
-- Frontend unit tests: `docker-compose exec frontend bash -c "npm run test-unit"`
 - Frontend functional tests: `docker-compose exec frontend bash -c "npm run test-functional"`

-For more possible commands, refer to the package.json.

-_For those familiar with docker, it may seem strange that we run one-offs with `exec` command (vs usually with the `run` command).
-This is because since currently, some of the one-off commands need to be able to start Chrome AND if you wanted to see it, you would need to use VNC.
-And since the `frontend` already is using the 6901 port for VNC, we can just use the existing service._
+##### Updating the node version.

+Currently, we need to append to the PATH at container build time, so that node and npm are in the PATH at container runtime.
+Change the `NODE_VERSION` in the Dockerfile in the `devtools/node` directory.
+Then rebuild the image with:
+`docker-compose build frontend_dev_tools`

 #### Backend One-Offs

-Format: `docker-compose run --rm backend "<cmd>"`
+Format: `docker-compose run --rm backend <COMMAND>`

-_Note: You will need the double quotes around your command._

 Examples:
-- Add dependency: `docker-compose run --rm backend "glide get github.com/some/repo"`
+- Add dependency: `docker-compose run --rm backend glide get github.com/some/repo`
-- Run `./codecheck.sh`: `docker-compose run --rm backend "./codecheck.sh"`
+- Run `./codecheck.sh`: `docker-compose run --rm backend ./codecheck.sh`

 #### UAA One-Offs
 <!-- TODO -->